cchhiissoomm/Multiplicative-Inverse/README.md

 # Multiplicative-Inverse-Rust
-This rust code calculates the modular multiplicative inverse of a number making use the Euclidean algorithm.
+This rust code calculates the modular multiplicative inverse of a number making use of the Euclidean algorithm.

     fn mod_inv(a: isize, module: isize) -> isize {